Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 396:
 - By RetroAdvance64.
-- A direct remake to the original cube.
+- [Re-made by the original artist] -- Redesigned to go on-par with the "Time" Icon theme/flair for Supernova.

 cube 397:
 - By bugpesto.